 Ms. Hannaway has served on our Board of Directors since January 2018.
-During the past six years, Ms. Hannaway has acted as a consultant to various financial institutions.
+During the past several years, Ms. Hannaway has acted as a consultant to various financial institutions.
 Prior to acting as a consultant, Ms. Hannaway was employed by Scudder Investments, a wholly-owned subsidiary of Deutsche Bank Asset Management, as a Managing Director.
 Ms. Hannaway joined Scudder Investments in 1994 and was responsible for Special Product Development including closed-end funds, offshore funds and REIT funds.
 Prior to joining Scudder Investments, Ms. Hannaway was employed by Kidder Peabody as a Senior Vice President in Alternative Investment Product Development.
 She joined Kidder Peabody in 1983.
 Prior to Kidder Peabody Ms. Hannaway was a Senior Vice President in the Leverage Leasing Group at Merrill Lynch involved in aircraft and other transportation equipment leasing.
 Ms. Hannaway also spent time at Continental Grain Company at the beginning of her career in the Long Range Planning Group doing barge financing and leasing.
 Since February 2019, Ms. Hannaway has also served as a member of the board of directors of DiamondPeak Holdings Corp.
+In January 2021, Ms. Hannaway began serving as a Director of DiamondHead Holdings Corp.
 From 2015 to September 2019, Ms. Hannaway was the Lead Independent Director of Northstar Realty Europe Corp.
 Ms. Hannaway served as an independent director of NorthStar Realty and Northstar Asset Management from September 2004 and June 2014, respectively, through January 2017.
 Ms. Hannaway holds a Bachelor of Arts with honors from Newton College of the Sacred Heart and a Masters of Business Administration from Simmons College Graduate Program in Management.
-Ms. Hannaway was recommended as a nominee to our Board by another member of our Board.
 Her extensive experience in the aviation and transportation business and on public company boards led our Board of Directors to conclude that Ms. Hannaway should serve as a director.